Proud Boys: Canada

-Under section 83 of the Criminal Code, it is an indictable offence to provide use or possess property for terrorist purposes.
+Under section 83 of the Criminal Code, it is an indictable offense to provide use or possess property for terrorist purposes.
 As a result of the listing, no person in Canada or Canadian outside Canada can knowingly deal with the property, provide financial services or facilitate any transaction for the group.
 Financial institutions cannot process payments or offer loans to known members, and are required to report property or transactions to regulators.
 The listing does not mean the group is banned or that membership is a crime.
 Membership of the Proud Boys is not criminalized.
-Providing property or financial services to a listed entity is a crime, which makes paying membership dues to the group a terrorism offence in Canada.
+Providing property or financial services to a listed entity is a crime, which makes paying membership dues to the group a terrorism offense in Canada.
 Purchasing Proud Boys merchandise could be a criminal act, and travel restrictions may apply to people associated with the group.
 Additionally, participation and contribution where the purpose of this participation is to enhance the latter's ability to facilitate or carry out a terrorist activity is also criminalized.
 Such behavior includes recruitment of trainees, crossing an international border, and providing or offering to provide skill or expertise.

 Proud Boys Canada announced that it was dissolving on May 2, 2021, and denied that it was a terrorist or white supremacy group.
 Analysts cautioned that the group may opt to rebrand within Canada and noted that one Proud Boys chapter based in Hamilton, Ontario, started to use the name "Canada First".

 New Zealand

-In late June 2022, Police Commissioner Andrew Coster and Prime Minister Jacinda Ardern designated the Proud Boys and another far right group called The Base as terrorist organisations.
-As a result of the terror designation, anyone with property or financial dealings with these organisations face prosecution and up to seven years imprisonment under the Terrorism Suppression Act.
+In late June 2022, Police Commissioner Andrew Coster and Prime Minister Jacinda Ardern designated the Proud Boys and another far right group called The Base as terrorist organizations.
+As a result of the terror designation, anyone with property or financial dealings with these organizations face prosecution and up to seven years imprisonment under the Terrorism Suppression Act.

+In early July 2025, Radio New Zealand reported that the New Zealand Government had decided not to renew the Proud Boys' terrorist designation after a three year period, allowing it to expire in June 2025.
+The Prime Minister's office stated that the NZ government was still monitoring the group's activities in New Zealand.